magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Expiration date
 ---------------

-| The campaign will stop in this date
+| The campaign will stop in this date.